Goodbye annual performance reviews, hello feedback

-Come back for the next part of this mini blog series – Rescuing performance reviews
+Read the next part of this mini blog series – Rescuing performance reviews

-In recognising the importance of focussing on an individual’s growth in their job, shifting away from the annual review structure of out-dated objectives, SelfStir developed a platform accessible to people in across all levels of organisations, where they can drive their own development, be that personal or career, and get multi-rater feedback to aid their progress.
+In recognising the importance of focussing on an individual’s growth in their job, shifting away from the annual review structure of out-dated objectives, SelfStir developed a platform accessible to people in across all levels of businesses, where they can drive their own development, be that personal or career, and get multi-rater feedback to aid their progress.